linnarsson-lab/adult-human-brain/README.md

 Clustering was performed using `cytograph`.
 Installation and usage are described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
 Other materials include:
 - `scripts`: other scripts named in the Methods section
-- `notebooks`: some of the code used to make figures
+- `notebooks`: the code used to make figures
-- `tables`: the sample-metadata and cluster-annotation tables (Tables S1 and S2).
-Note that Tables S3 and S4 correspond to "de_oligos.csv" and "de_opcs.csv" in the "notebooks" folder.
+- `tables`: the manuscript's supplementary tables

  Auto-annotations are available in a separate [repository](https://github.com/linnarsson-lab/auto-annotation-ah).